Jekyll upgrade to version 4.0.0 with theme change

 Recently I’ve written a post about updating my blog.

-As I have a lot of ideas for new posts, it’s natural that I wanted to be sure jekyll
+As I have a lot of ideas for new posts, it’s natural that I wanted to be sure jekyll is correct technology for me.

-is the best technology for me right now.
+I did some checkups and yeah! jekyll is the best technology for me right now.

-to deploy changes without any additional configuration or component is making it
+Github support, development, git push to deploy changes without any additional configuration or component is making it

 pointless to migrate away from it.